 Paul Bilal Williams, in a tweet to Nabil Qureshi, asks about Matthew 28:17, “but some doubted”.
+[No longer there, as Paul Williams has deleted several blogs over the years.]
 Interesting that he left out the part about the disciples “worshiping Jesus”.
 Indeed.
 The Greek construction seems to point to the 11 worshiping Jesus, but that there were others there that “doubted”.
 The “doubting” is probably a term of amazement as in “wow, I don’t believe it!” or “Amazing!
 It’s too good to be true!”
 Luke 24:41 captures the essence of this statement – “they still could not believe it because of their joy and amazement” (Luke 24:41, NASB) If it was real doubt, it was only temporary, whether it was some of the 11 or the others, as in the 500 brethren of I Corinthians 15:6.

 James D. G. Dunn on Paul’s testimony in 1 Corinthians 15 – “This tradition, we can be entirely confident, was formulated as a tradition within months of Jesus’ death.”
 Jesus Remembered, page 855. (some sources, say the page number is 825, but I have the electronic version of Jesus Remembered and it is on page 855.
 Interesting that Paul B. Williams’ favorite NT scholar affirms 1 Corinthians 15!